efornara/jbit/doc/jbdoc/gameapi.md

 	21:0 (64x96).

 This means that the program includes a single image of 64x96 pixels at location 21:0.
-Select the item.
+Select the item and edit it.

-You can move the red square and then press fire to change the pixels of the image one by one.
 Tiles in the "template" demo are 8x8 pixels big and the tile number one is located at the top left corner.
-On some old phones, moving the cursor can be really slow.
-If this is the case, selecting the "(No)Coords" item from the menu should help.

-When you have changed the tile number one to your liking, you can test the result by pressing *.

-Here is a short, partial and terse description of the Paint module.
-There are two major modes: image and palette.
-You can switch between the two by pressing 0.

-There are two sub modes for the image mode: pixel and tile.
-Tile mode is only available if the the dimensions of the image are multiple of 8.
-You can switch between the two by pressing #.

-Image/pixel mode: 2, 4, 6, 8: move the cursor, 5: change the current pixel,
-1: cycle foreground color, 3: cycle background color, 7: pick foreground color, 9: pick background color.

-Image/tile mode: 2, 4, 6, 8: move the cursor, 1: cycle foreground color, 3:
-cycle background color, 7: copy tile, 5: paste/clear tile.
-Be careful when you use tile mode, as no undo is available and it is easy to clear entire tiles.

 To practice painting, an idea could be to paint the first row of tiles using the descriptions above (e.g. 2 lightbulb_off) as a source of ispiration.
 When